 As we recommend to all our customers, every NPS survey should contain a free-text field that allows your customers to elaborate should they wish to.

 This does complicate things.
 If you have high volumes of surveys you’re likely to have far too many responses to go through by hand, and even if you could it’s hard to be objective in your approach to extracting common themes.
 This is where text analytics comes in.

-The term text analytics describes a set of linguistic, statistical and machine learning techniques that model and structure the comments from surveys.
-The term is also called text mining referring to the idea of exploration of business information within unstructured text.
+The term text analytics describes a set of linguistic, statistical, and machine-learning techniques that model and structure the comments from surveys.
+The term is also called text mining referring to the idea of exploration of business information within the unstructured text.

 A common method in NPS text analytics is tagging—or categorization—of comments, which assigns keywords or drivers to comments.
-Tagging comments allows companies to report on driver frequencies and split frequencies on promoters, passives and detractors.
+Tagging comments allow companies to report on driver and split frequencies on promoters, passives, and detractors.

 In an ideal world, you’d want to run a topic and sentiment analysis (two parts of text analytics) on all your NPS verbatim text responses.
-Utilizing these techniques, you’re able to extract the topic the customer mentions at-scale and then understand their feeling towards that topic at-scale.
+Utilizing these techniques, you can extract the topic the customer mentions at scale and then understand their feeling towards that topic at scale.

 Here’s an example of a topic and sentiment analysis done by CustomerGauge’s text analytics application.
 (Read more about top NPS softwares like ours here)

 For all our customer’s NPS responses, this widget automatically reads the comment left by the customer and notes what comments they discussed and the sentiment in which they discussed it.

 Watch our video module on voice of customer analytics to get a strong grounding in this NPS analysis technique.